 Chest pain in athletes can be from a number of causes.
 Thankfully, cardiac chest pain in athletes is rare.
-A range of conditions cause pain in the chest.
+A range of conditions causes pain in the chest.
 These include muscular pain and pain referred from the thoracic spine.
 However, you should always rule out cardiac chest pain.

 What causes cardiac chest pain in young athletes?